dalibo/emaj/docs/en/webUsage.rst

 Then, the environment integrity is checked; the result of the :ref:`emaj_verify_all() <emaj_verify_all>` function execution is displayed.

 The page ends with a list of the extension parameters value, be they present in the *emaj_param table* or set to their default value.

+Two buttons allow to export and import parameters configurations to or from a local file.

 .. figure:: images/emajweb_emaj.png
    :align: center